-- In a menu, press 🔘 to accept the highlighted selection. - In camera mode, press to take a photo.
-(For more information, refer to "Camera" on page 63.) - In a list, press the OK key () to view, select, launch, or play a highlighted item.
+- In Standby mode with Shortcut Icon set to On, press the OK key ( to launch the Applications (APP) shortcut menu and/or to launch the highlighted Application in the APP shortcut menu.
+(For more information, refer to "Shortcut Icon" on page 87.) - In Standby mode with Shortcut Icon set to Off, press the MENU key ) to lauch the Main Menu - In a menu, press \\\\ to accept the highlighted selection. - In camera mode, press to take a photo.
+(For more information, refer to "Camera" on page 69.) - In a list, press the OK key ( ) to view, select, launch, or play a highlighted item.